AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

 - The location identifiers referenced in the file do not exist on the AQTS system.
 - A validation error occurred when the visit was uploaded to AQTS.

-## Existing visits on the same day cannot be overwritten
+## "Partial uploads" - Existing visits on the same day cannot be overwritten

 AQTS does not allow 2 visits on the same day in a location, and does not allow visit data from a plugin to be merged with a visit already existing in AQTS.

 So before the service uploads a locally-parsed visit, it checks if the location already has a visit on the same day.
 If an existing visit is detected, the service will not attempt to upload the conflicting visit.
-It will be skipped and logged with a `WARN` line, but will not cause the file processing to fail.
+The upload will be skipped and logged with a `WARN` line, but will not cause the file processing to fail.
+The file will be moved to the `/PartialFolder`.

+This feature allows the hot folder to consume files which are repeatedly generated via an append operation, containing only new data appended to the end of the file.

 ## Detecting a valid AQTS app server connection